ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 Bluetooth Low Energy subset of the BT 4.0 standard.

-If you don't see status "UP RUNNING" you will need to activate Bluetooth first (one easy way is using the Brickman User Interface: choose "Wireless and Networks" at the main screen then "Bluetooth").
+If you don't see status "UP RUNNING" you will need to activate Bluetooth first - one easy way is using the Brickman User Interface: choose "Wireless and Networks" at the main screen then "Bluetooth" but you can also run

+    connmanctl enable bluetooth

+from a command line as well.

 We also need a recent bluez version for BLE support.
 Most recent builds of ev3dev will have it already (checked with "ev3-ev3dev-jessie-2015-12-30.img.xz").